dongmaster/heisenautomod/RULES.md

   # 1. https://github.com/dongmaster/volapi/blob/master/lib/volapi/message/chat.ex
   # 2. https://github.com/dongmaster/volapi/blob/master/lib/volapi/message/file.ex
   # At the top of the files, you can see a bunch of "keys" (:nick is a key).
 You can technically use any of these keys instead of :nick, if you choose to.
+  # Pro tip: :nick is case-sensitive, :nick_alt is not case-sensitive (the name will ALWAYS be lower-case).

   # > ["spammer1", "some_spammer", "imdumb"]
   # This is a list of names.
 This list is gone through everytime a message is sent to the function.